 Publishing Packages

-2. Run nodetool package scan to produce nodes.json and update metadata.
+4. Run nodetool package scan to produce node metadata.

 To add the package to the public index, create an entry in the registry repository so package list --available surfaces it.